-- 141. The air quality effects have been assessed generally in accordance with the Draft NZTA Standard (NZTA, 2009) and the transport GPG (MfE, 2008).
-However we do not consider that the assessment is adequately conservative to demonstrate likely compliance with air quality standards and targets. - 142.
+The air quality effects have been assessed generally in accordance with the Draft NZTA Standard (NZTA, 2009) and the transport GPG (MfE, 2008).

+- However we do not consider that the assessment is adequately conservative to demonstrate likely compliance with air quality standards and targets. - 166.
 To assess the adverse effects associated with this project, the concentration of pollutants predicted by dispersion modelling are compared with assessment criteria.
 These criteria only allow between one and 24 hours of exceedence per year.
-So, for comparison with criteria, the transport GPG recommends that dispersion modelling predictions must be conservative and provide an estimate of "worst case" air quality for the relevant averaging period. - 143.
-Conservatism is also important because the assessment is complex and relies on multiple layers of modelling, each with its own assumptions and limitations. - 144.
-We have made some attempt to conservatively assess effects based on the information available, and we conclude that exceedances of the $PM{10}$ NES and $PM{2.5}$ regional target are likely in some locations. - 145.
-In particular: - 146.
-Given the very close proximity of residential houses to the existing alignment of SH16 in sectors 1, 5 and 6, we consider that there is a real risk of exceedances of the regional air quality target for $PM{2.5}$ as well as the National Environmental Standard for $PM{10}$ at residential houses which are close to the road.
+So, for comparison with criteria, the transport GPG recommends that dispersion modelling predictions must be conservative and provide an estimate of "worst case" air quality for the relevant averaging period. - 167.
+Conservatism is also important because the assessment is complex and relies on multiple layers of modelling, each with its own assumptions and limitations. - 168.
+We have made some attempt to conservatively assess effects based on the information available.
+We have also attempted to provide some realistic conclusions based on comparison of ambient monitoring results at comparable sites.
+We conclude that exceedances of the PM10 NES and PM2.5 regional target are likely in some locations. - 169.
+In particular: - 170.
+Given the very close proximity of residential houses to the existing alignment of SH16 in sectors 1, 5 and 6, we consider that there is a real risk of exceedances of the Regional Air Quality Target for PM2.5 as well as the National Environmental Standard for PM10 at residential houses which are close to the road.
 This is a risk with or without the project in place, however any increase in road capacity, and any decrease in separation distance would exacerbate this risk.
-This issue has not been addressed to any extent by the assessment. - 147.
-In sector 9, existing levels of $PM{2.5}$ exceed the regional air quality target, so any increase in emissions is considered unacceptable.
-We also consider that exceedance of the $PM{10}$ NES is likely at residential houses that are very close to the proposed road. - The assessment of cumulative net effects is based on traffic assessments.
-We are extremely concerned that the assessment of the effects of this project are underpinned by the assumption that induced traffic amounts to an increase in vehicle trips of just 0.06%, which does not seem realistic.
+This issue has not been addressed to any extent by the assessment. - 171.
+In sector 9, existing levels of $PM{2.5}$ exceed the Regional Air Quality Target, so any increase in emissions is considered unacceptable and must be mitigated or offset.
+We also consider that exceedance of the $PM{10}$ NES is likely at residential houses that are very close to the proposed motorway. - 172.
+The assessment of cumulative net effects is based on traffic assessments.
+We are extremely concerned that the assessment of the effects of this project are underpinned by the assumption that induced traffic amounts to an increase in vehicle trips of just 0.06% (an extra 2400 trips per day), which does not seem realistic.

-4.7.6 Assessment of air quality health effects
+4.8 Assessment of air quality health effects

-- 149. Compliance with air quality criteria is the most important consideration in any assessment.
-The ambient air quality standards are the minimum requirements that outdoor air quality should meet in order to guarantee a set level of protection for human health and the environment. - 150.
-However, the standards are not intended as a "green light" to pollute up to, and compliance with the standards does not necessarily mean that there are no adverse impacts.
-For some pollutants (including particulate) there is not a threshold below which no adverse health effects would be anticipated. - 151.
-A review of the health effects assessment has not been completed at the time of writing this interim draft report.
+- 173. Compliance with air quality criteria is the most important consideration in any air quality assessment.
+The ambient air quality standards are the minimum requirements that outdoor air quality should meet in order to guarantee a set level of protection for human health and the environment. - 174.
+However, the standards and targets are not intended as a "green light" to pollute up to, and compliance with the standards and targets does not